dagfs/pure-spa/readme.md

 ## Navigation

-We need some way of navigating between content in the SPA.
+We now have multiple pages in our SPA, most of them hidden with CSS.
+To make this a SPA we need some way of navigating between the pages.

 By using the function `window.onhashchange`, we can detect when the hash in the URL changes.
 Combining this with anchors, and we have a way of changing the content of the SPA.

 The URL hash is easily accessible trough `location.hash`.